kgullion/comlink-electron-endpoint/README.md

   // create an electronEndpoint from the other end const endpoint = electronEndpoint(port2);

-  // wrap the other port to proxy the remote object const obj = Comlink.wrap(port2);
+  // wrap the endpoint to proxy the remote object const obj = Comlink.wrap(endpoint);

   // call functions on remote object alert(`Counter: ${await obj.counter}`);